mongodb/docs/source/includes/api/list-tables/event-response-documents-cloud.rst

    * - userId
      - string
      - Unique identifier for the |mms| user who triggered this event.

+       If this field is present in the response, |mms| does not return the ``apiKeyId`` field.

    * - username
      - string
      - Username for the |mms| user who triggered this event.

+       If this field is present in the response, |mms| does not return ``publicKey`` field.